 Mr. Roberts' practice focuses in the areas of securities litigation and regulation.
 He defends public corporations and individuals in class actions, derivative cases, mergers and acquisitions litigation, and Securities and Exchange Commission ("SEC") enforcement actions.
 He also conducts corporate internal investigations and counsels clients with respect to securities regulatory issues.

-Mr. Roberts is a frequent writer and lecturer on securities litigation topics and is often quoted in the media.
+Mr. Roberts is a writer and lecturer on securities litigation topics and is often quoted in the media.
 He is the author of The 10b-5 Daily, a blog devoted to news and analysis related to securities class actions.
 Mr. Roberts also is co-chairman of the annual Practicing Law Institute securities litigation program.
+He frequently submits amicus briefs in securities litigation cases on behalf of clients, including recent briefs in the U.S. Supreme Court on behalf of the Washington Legal Foundation in the Halliburton case and SIMFA and the Chamber of Commerce of the United States of America in the Matrixx case.
+Mr. Roberts has been named a Washington, DC Super Lawyer for 2013 and 2014.

 Prior to joining Cooley, Mr. Roberts was a partner at Dewey & LeBoeuf.
 He also led the East Coast securities litigation practice of Wilson Sonsini Goodrich & Rosati during his tenure with that firm.